Tunisia

 Kafteji Tunisian Dish

 Kafteji is a traditional Tunisian dish that brings the vibrant and flavourful essence of North African cuisine to life.
 Known for its unique preparation, Kafteji combines a medley of seasonal vegetables, each fried separately and then chopped together.
-The name “Kafteji” originates from the Arabic word “kefteh,” meaning “to chop,” which perfectly captures the dish’s distinctive method of preparation.
+The name “Kafteji” originates from the Arabic word “kefteh,” meaning “to chop.”
+This perfectly describes the dish’s distinctive preparation method, where vegetables are fried individually, chopped together, and seasoned to create a harmonious blend of flavours and textures.

 Why Kafteji Stands Out